-As America entered the First World War, it too found itself with next to nothing in the way of an established arms-producing industry, let alone a serviceable standard infantryman rifle.
-In fact, arms production in the United States was such that there were not enough rifles being produced to supply every American soldier.
-As the aforementioned American-based factories were already providing Allied soldiers with local-production versions of the excellent British-design Enfield Pattern 14 rifles, it was decided to utilize the type to produce a similar rifle chambered to fire the American standard .30-06 caliber cartridge.
-This decision wisely cut down design time and lowered production costs for the new "M1917" rifle.
-Once again, Winchester, Remington and Eddystone all provided the rifle in quantity with totals being 545,511, 545,541 and 1,181,09 respectively.
+As America entered the First World War in 1917, it too found itself with next to nothing in the way of an established modern military arms-producing industry - let alone a serviceable standard infantryman rifle.
+In fact, arms production in the United States was such that there were not enough rifles being manufactured to supply every American soldier heading off to war.
+As American factories were already providing Allied soldiers with local-production versions of the excellent British-design Enfield Pattern 14 rifles, it was decided to utilize the type to produce a similar rifle chambered to fire the American standard .30-06 caliber cartridge.
+This decision wisely cut down design time and lowered production costs for the new "M1917" - or "Model 1917" - rifle.
+Once again, Winchester, Remington and Eddystone all provided the rifle in quantity with totals being 545,511, 545,541 and 1,181,09 from these manufacturers respectively.
 Production for the new American rifle could even continue unhindered alongside the British P14's for both rifles were essentially the same firearm differentiated mainly by their chosen calibers.

 The American M1917 proved a bit more forgiving in some regards for if the British .303 cartridge was to be inserted into the firing chamber (by mistake, for example), and though the M1917 could not fire the round but, the action would produce a "repairable" jam.
 Conversely, if the American Springfield round were introduce into the British Enfield P14 rifle, it would make the rifle inoperable.
 Thusly, the weapons and their ammunition were not wholly interchangeable as one might suspect, despite their associated origins.